 Discussion: Removed the text.

-TGaz editor: Change line starting at P29L3 as:
+TGaz editor: Change line starting at P29L3 as (#1583):

-The UL Rep subfield signals the number of repetitions of the HE LTF symbols in the corresponding HE TB Ranging NDP or HE Ranging NDP from the STA indicated in the AID12/RID12 subfield.
+The UL Rep subfield signals the number of repetitions of the HE LTF symbols in the corresponding HE TB Ranging NDP from the STA indicated in the AID12/RID12 subfield.